9 Common Memorial Day Weekend Hazards That Are Dangerous for Pets · Kinship

 Make sure your pet is microchipped (and registered).

-That said, it’s not uncommon for animals who have been microchipped but are not registered with one of the national microchip registries to go missing.
-So before the weekend rolls around, double check that your pet is microchipped, registered, and that your contact info (address and phone number) is current.
-And remember, a microchip is not a GPS device, like Whistle offersopens in a new tab.
+That said, some microchipped animals still struggle to find their way home because their microchip isn’t registered with a national microchip registry, or because the associated contact information isn’t up to date.
+Before the weekend, double check that your pet’s microchip is registered and your address and phone number are current.
+And remember, a microchip is not a GPS device, like Whistle offers.
 Microchipping only works if someone finds your lost pet and takes them to a vet or shelter to be scanned.

 Avert anxiety-induced behaviors.

 Pets often try to relieve anxiety by chewing, so make sure confined pets do not have access to anything that they could choke or otherwise injure themselves on.
-Crating can curb that to a certain degree, but dogs should never be crated for more than four hours, and you should still keep a watchful eye on dogs with destructive tendencies.
+Crating can be a temporary solution, but keep in mind that dogs shouldn’t be crated for more than four hours, and pups with destructive tendencies should be monitored even while they’re crated.

 I have seen injuries as mild as broken toenails from trying to “dig out” from their crates to more extreme cases of mouth trauma and fractured teeth from biting the bars to escape.
-So, don’t try crating a dog for the first time on Memorial Day — it will only add to their distress.
-Instead, distract your dog with an interactive puzzle toyopens in a new tab or frozen Kongopens in a new tab.
+Don’t try crating a dog for the first time on Memorial Day — it will only add to their stress.
+Instead, distract your dog with an interactive puzzle toy or frozen Kong.

 Beware of barbecue dangers.

-No matter how well they work those pleading puppy-dog eyes, do not feed your dog scraps from the grill (and keep garbage bags out of reach afterwards).
-In addition to toxic foods, Memorial Day menu favorites, like chicken bones and corn cobs, are choking hazards.
-Even other seemingly innocuous snacks can lead to pancreatitisopens in a new tab, gastroenteritisopens in a new tab, and intestinal obstructions that may require emergency surgery.
-And please do not give your dog beer — hops can cause hyperthermia, vomitingopens in a new tab, abnormal clotting, coma, and even death.
+No matter how sweetly they gaze at you with those puppy eyes, don’t feed your dog scraps from the grill, and be sure to keep garbage bags out of their reach.
+Some Memorial Day favorites are toxic — and top of those, other classics, like chicken bones and corn cobs, are choking hazards.
+Even other seemingly innocuous snacks can lead to pancreatitis, gastroenteritis, and intestinal obstructions that may require emergency surgery.
+And absolutely do not give your dog beer — hops can cause hyperthermia, vomiting, abnormal clotting, coma, and even death.

 Prioritize pool safety.